YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMASSERT2, YottaDB eeee - Assert failed LLLL for expression (eeee)

-Compile Time/Run Time Fatal: This indicates a design assumption failed at the location LLLL because the expression eeee was FALSE.
+Compile Time/Run Time Fatal: This indicates that a design assumption failed at the location LLLL because the expression eeee was FALSE.

 Action: Preserve the core (dump) files and report the entire incident context to your YottaDB support channel for further analysis.
 If appropriate, verify database integrity by using the -FAST qualifier.